roguehistory/DIGH-HIST3812/content/en/week/six/instructions.md

 weight: -10
 ---

+>“We lose the battle when we undermine our own powerful narratives about the past by appealing to a crisis mode.
+We lose the battle when we tell people that ‘archaeology is actually very boring; we don’t have adventures’.
+We lose the battle when we try to inject a spurious objectivity into archaeology.
+Understand me clearly: I am not saying that we should not practice archaeology properly.
+I am not arguing against fieldwork, stratigraphy, archaeometry, or careful statistical analysis.
+I am not saying we should use antiquity in the same ways the white supremacists do.
+I am saying that we made a mistake when we stopped admitting the wonder in what we do, the affective nature of our work, our practice.
+We made a mistake when we removed ourselves from the stories we tell to other people.”
+(Graham, 2020: 27)

 ### Goals for this week

 1) Readings and Podcast (I know, but it needs to be done).